Updated: September, 2021

 )

-# other plans go here
+# other products go here

 def ludicrous_mode_enabled(user):